 Many pets like chewing on houseplants, particularly those with succulent leaves.
 Keeping your cats and other furry friends away from air plants is always a good idea.
 In order to do this, place your air plants on a shelf or hang them from a ceiling.
 Hanging air plant jellyfish, for example, can be hung near a window or anywhere out of reach of your dogs.

-Are Air Plants Poisonous to Cats?
+Are Air Plants Toxic to Cats?

 Like all other genera in the Bromeliaceae family of bromeliads, air plants are neither poisonous nor hazardous to cats.
 As a result, they make excellent houseplants, especially if your cats enjoy chewing on greenery, such as houseplants.